Homestead caldera

-The Homestead Caldera, known locally as "The Crater" is a natural geothermal hot spring surrounded by a rock dome.
+The Homestead Caldera known locally as "The Crater" is a natural geothermal hot spring surrounded by a rock dome.
 It is located in Midway, Utah.

 History

-"The Crater" is estimated to be around 10,000 years old and is one of many geothermal hot pots in the Midway, Utah region.
-These geological features have attracted miners and workers passing through the area as a place of respite to get a little rest and relaxation.
+The Homestead Caldera is estimated to be around 10,000 years old and is one of many geothermal hot pots in the Midway, Utah region.
+These geological features have attracted miners and workers passing through the area as a place of respite.
 What was once a refuge from a life of hard work in the 20th century has now become an attraction for snorkelers and scuba divers due to the perpetually warm water.

 Geology

 The dome over the 90 degree water is 55 feet high and was created when the mineral-rich water deposited enough sediment over thousands of years to create the cathedral-like dome.
-Water pumps in through an aquifer with water heated by the earth's interior at a rate of 135,000 gallons per day, keeping the water clean and warm.
+Water pumps in through an aquifer with water heated by the Earth's interior at a rate of 135,000 gallons per day, keeping the water clean and warm.
 The influx of water also created the mound of tufa or travertine that has been built up by the flow of the mineral rich water.
 Studies suggest that rain and snow melt in the nearby Wasatch Mountains percolated into the ground, descended along cracks and fractures to depths of one to two miles to get heated and then returned to the surface and depositing that material as travertine.
 Travertine is mainly composed of calcium and produces an abundance of white, porous lava-like rock that is very common in the Midway area.
 The Homestead Caldera is the largest mineral dome in the area and is approximately 55 feet high and 400 feet wide at its base.
 The water in the crater is about 65 feet deep and an 8–14 foot deep layer of silt covers the bottom of the crater.
-There is an ongoing archaeological project that works to retrieve items from the silt that have been lost or thrown down into the crater over hundreds of years.
-Artifacts retrieved include firearms and coins.
+There is an ongoing archaeological project that works to retrieve items from the silt that have been lost or thrown into the crater over hundreds of years, including firearms and coins.

 Water profile

-The spring water emerges from the bedrock at 90°F.
+The spring water emerges from the bedrock at 90 °F.